Save 10% on travel insurance with InsureandGo

 What policies are available from iTrek?

 iTrek Travel Insurance offers a tiered system of coverage levels.
 These include:

-- Wanderer – iTrek’s most affordable travel insurance.
-It includes overseas emergency medical assistance, medical and hospital expenses, additional accommodation, travel expenses and family emergency coverage, a hospital cash allowance and personal liability insurance.
+- Medical Only. iTrek’s most affordable travel insurance.
+It includes overseas emergency medical assistance, medical and hospital expenses,dental expenses, local funeral expenses and personal liability insurance.

-- Trekker – all the benefits of the Wanderer package plus cover for cancellation fees and lost deposits.
-The benefit limit for additional accommodation, travel expenses and family emergencies coverage is also increased.
+- Essentials.
+All the benefits of the Medical Only package plus cover for cancellation fees and lost deposits and other benefits.

 Pros and Cons of iTrek